 Canadian Contemporary Dance Theatre was founded in 1980 in Toronto by Deborah Lundmark and Michael deConinck Smith.
 The Company aimed to provide young dancers with a public performance alternative to prevailing competition, examination and recital options, which are still the predominant modes of intensive dance training available today.
 CCDT was modelled after local companies like Toronto Dance Theatre and shared studios with that group from 1984 to 1987.
 In 1984 CCDT debuted on the Canadian dance scene with a main stage performance at the Dance in Canada Conference in Saskatoon.
 By 1988 the Company had identified a technique base (Limón Modern) that best suited its dancers and began regularly commissioning established choreographers.
 The production that year of WinterSong – dances for a sacred season, at Premiere Dance Theatre (now Fleck Dance Theatre) with works by Carol Anderson, David Earle, Holly Small and Deborah Lundmark, marked CCDT’s coming of age as a professional repertory company, hailed by the Globe & Mail as "a national treasure".

 In 1990, CCDT undertook its first international tour: three weeks in Beijing, Suzhou, Wuxi, Nanjing, Qin Tao, and Shanghai hosted by “China’s Baryshnikov”, Zhou Gui Xin, and presented alongside such renowned troupes as the Peking Opera of Nanjing.
 The company returned “tour-hardened” to share the YTV Arts Award with Barenaked Ladies and to originate a full-length production of William Blake’s Songs of Innocence and of Experience choreographed by ten senior Toronto artists.

 The 1990s also saw the Company flourish as a Family Series favourite among Ontario’s pioneering Presenters’ network.
-Epic adventures of 4,000 kilometres from Thunder Bay to Atikokan via Red Lake and Rainy River proved almost as exotic to CCDT's young southern artists as had “the Far East”.
+Epic adventures of 4,000 kilometres from Thunder Bay to Atikokan via Red Lake and Rainy River proved almost as exotic to CCDT's young southern artists as had their international travels.

 In 1995, CCDT purchased and renovated its own facility on Parliament Street.
 509 DANCE has become an intergenerational crossroads for the dance community and has been home to several local organizations including Danny Grossman Dance Company, Fujiwara Dance Inventions, ProArteDanza, The School of Toronto Dance Theatre, TOES for Dance, The Garage, Kenny Pearl's GMD classes, and hundreds of independent dancers.